hachyderm/community/welcome/README.md

 Not all mobile apps support editing this field at this time, so that is something to check if that interests you.

-# What to toot?
+# What to post?

-So now that you've learned all of that, what _do_ you toot?
+So now that you've learned all of that, what _do_ you post?
 Well, you might want to start by making an \#introduction post (tag intentional), as it is very common to do across instances.
 The tag helps your post be discoverable by others who are also new and looking for those who are